rayaman/multi/README.md

 INSTALLING
 ----------
+Note: The latest version of lualanes is required if you want to make use of system threads on lua 5.2+.
+I will update the dependencies for luarocks since this library should work fine on lua 5.2+
+I still need to test though
 To install copy the multi folder into your enviroment and you are good to go</br>

 **or** use luarocks